glotzerlab/rowan/paper/paper.md

 # Summary

 Numerous fields in science and engineering require methods for rotating objects.
 Of the different formalisms for representing spatial rotations, quaternions are perhaps the most popular due to their natural parameterization of the space of rotations $SO(3)$ and the relative efficiency with which quaternion-based rotation operations can be computed.
 A simple, uniform, and efficient implementation of quaternion operations is therefore critical to developing code to solve domain-specific problems in areas such as particle simulation and attitude determination.
 Python implementations of quaternion operations do exist, but they suffer from various drawbacks.
-Some tools are performance limited due to, *e.g.*, having limited or no support for NumPy style array broadcasting [@pyquat].
+Some tools are performance limited due to, *e.g.*, having limited or no support for NumPy style array broadcasting [@pyquat, @transforms3d].
 Since NumPy is a *de facto* standard in scientific computing applications, such support is both a prerequisite for a package to be easily incorporated into existing code bases and a Pythonic way to achieve a performant solution.
 Other packages that do support NumPy may have complex dependencies for accessing their full features or require conversion into some internal format, making them cumbersome to incorporate into existing code bases that need to operate on raw arrays [@npquat].